Hellzed/aioevsourcing/README.md

 Event sourcing framework for asyncio.

+TODO: Safer initialisation with robust initial event mechanism (to define ID and sane defaults.
+Obviously dataclass field defaults not backed by an event are not persisted).

 # Getting Started

 ## Defining the domain

-The application domain is a collection of units of work called aggregates, each exposing relevant data as a set of fields.
+The application domain is a collection of units of work called *aggregates*, each exposing relevant data as a set of fields.

-An aggregate's current state is obtained by replaying the full chronology of events that affected it in its lifetime.
+An aggregate's current state is obtained by replaying the full chronology of *events* that ever affected it.

 An aggregate can and should only be mutated by appending new events after the latest one in the chronology.

-Commands are actions that mutate aggregates by issuing new events.
+*Commands* are actions that mutate aggregates by issuing new events.

 ### Aggregates

-An aggregate is the unit on which work is done.
+An aggregate is the unit on which work is done, exposing data fields.
+It accepts compatible events.

 Aggregate definition example, using Python 3.7+ dataclass:
 ```python